AnushaDeviR/fullstackopen/part_0/Fundamentals of Web Apps.md

 ## Running application logic in the browser

 The browser fetches the HTML as the first document, from that page it fetches the JavaScript file from the script tag from the `head` section of the HTML code.

+## Event handlers and Callback functions

+Event handler are known as callback (a function passed into another function as input) functions.
+The browsers invoke the event handlers when the event on the webpage has occurred.